 The ease of operation of the GI-Eye targeting system and the high accuracy targeting data provided make this system an excellent solution for both military and commercial geographic data collection operations.
-The GI-Eye sensor assembly is designed to facilitate integration into a wide variety of different platforms (ground based. airborne) and a man-portable configuration is in development with sponsorship from the Office of Naval Research (ONR).
-The GI-View software has been developed using COTS tools and is based on the Windows-NT operating system to facilitate easy integration with other data analysis and visualization tools to enable easy customization.
-NAVSYS offers the GI-Eye system as an off-the-shelf product and also offers customization options and licensing for use an embedded application.
+The GI-Eye sensor assembly is designed to facilitate integration into a wide variety of different platforms (ground based, airborne) and a man-portable configuration will shortly be available.
+The GI-View software has been developed using COTS tools and is based on the Windows operating system to facilitate integration with other data analysis and visualization tools.
+NAVSYS offers the GI-Eye system as an off-the-shelf product and also provides packaging and integration services for specialized applications.